Strategic Planning Philosophy

 - Serves as a fundraising tool

 Nonprofits that develop a robust strategic plan build more effective programs, experience more fundraising success and encounter fewer operational issues.
 The opposite is also true: charities that fail to plan typically struggle with programs, fundraising and operations.

 For this reason, the strategic planning consultant you choose will have a significant impact on your organization for years to come.
-We offer a planning process that strengthens your organization, builds your board’s effectiveness and engages key constituents (and funders).
+Organizations we have served agree that our process strengthens your organization, builds your board’s effectiveness and engages key constituents (and funders).

 The Secret Ingredient: A Work Group

 Do you know what sets our planning process apart from the vast majority of other consultants?
 The strategic planning work group.